Ri7uuji/Auto_Backup.py/README.md

 terminal script that allows you to automatically create backups of a folder

 # Installation
-Linux:
+Linux:\n
-1 - clone the repo
+1 - clone the repo\n
-2 - start the .py file with python3 (might not work with pypy)
+2 - start the .py file with python3 (might not work with pypy)\n